Citrus Greening FAQ

 Is there a treatment for trees infected with HLB?

 There is no treatment for trees with HLB.
 Infected trees, when they become unproductive, are usually destroyed to minimize further spread of the bacterium.
-If you have an HLB infected tree in your yard, contact your local county Extension office for information on how to dispose of your tree safely.
+If you have an HLB infected tree in your yard, contact your county Extension office for information on how to dispose of your tree safely.

 What is being done to stop the spread of HLB?